The community health

 The Student Health Center has a limited number of at-home COVID tests that you can obtain at no charge.
 In many cases, people who test positive for COVID-19 may be able to recover at home on their own.
 Please visit our COVID-19 Resources page to determine if at-home testing is a good option for you.

 Staying home while you are ill is an important way to prevent the spread of illness in the community.
 Students seeking guidance on self-isolation, instructor notifications, and other support related to illness or injury-related absences can complete the Health & Illness Support Form by following the link below.
 A note from a healthcare provider is not required.

 Widespread vaccination significantly reduces your risk from infectious diseases and the risk of spread in the community and households.
-Most required and recommended vaccines, including COVID-19 primary series and updated boosters, are available at the Student Health Center Pharmacy
+Most required and recommended vaccines, including COVID-19, are available at the Student Health Center Pharmacy

 Health Surveillance & Illnesses of Concern